kai0511/scParser/README.md

 ### Data preparation

 Here we use the DM dataset (22753*2000) as data matrix as toy example for illustration.
-The data is place in the data directory of this package.
+The data is placed in the data directory of this package.
 ```{r}
 require(SR2)